How You Can Save Money on Car Insurance

 Don’t Automatically Go for the Lowest Price

-The reason why you need to understand your insurance policy offers is because the lowest option isn’t always the cheapest.
+The reason why you need to understand your insurance policy offers is that the lowest option isn’t always the cheapest.
 For example, if you were to choose the lowest price you might not be covered adequately.
 Therefore after an accident, you would end up needing to spend more out of pocket than if you were to choose a policy that costs a little bit more per month, but provided better service.

 Fully compare policies so that you know for a fact that you have the best value option.
 For insurance to be worthwhile, for example, your vehicle must be worth more than 10x the insurance premium to be worthwhile.